Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-The final state of $1-\rm{jet}+\ptmiss$ ensues from the production of $S_3^{1/3}$ in association with a neutrino via $s-$gluon fusion followed by its disintegration into a $s-$quark and a neutrino (see \autoref{eq:s13_prod_sg1}).
-The signal and backgrounds for this final state are simulated in \autoref{s3131j}.
-Due to the fact that this final state incorporates two neutrinos, we have imposed a very high missing energy cut as $\ptmiss\geq500$ GeV.
-We also impose veto on charged leptons ($e^\pm,\,\mu^\pm$) and $\tau$-jet.
-The dominant SM background in this case comes from $t\bar t$, whereas, di-boson contributes sub-dominantly.
-On the contrary, the signal gets a huge contribution from the mode $cg\to S_3^{2/3}\nu$ as the $c-$jet mimics the light jet.
-A tiny contribution from $cg\to S_3^{1/3}\mu$ arises here as well.
-The simulation is performed with the center of mass energies of 14\,TeV, 30\,TeV and 100\,TeV at an integrated luminosity of 1000 fb$^{-1}$ for the first two and 100 fb$^{-1}$ for 100 TeV.
-The results for BP1 are very promising since signal significances of $6.9\,\sigma$, $26.1\,\sigma$ and $40.2\,\sigma$ can be achieved with the above mentioned center of mass energies.
-This implies the requirements of $530$ \fbi, $37$ \fbi and $2$ \fbi of integrated luminosities only for a $5\sigma$ significance with the three collision energies.
-For BP2 ,with 14 TeV center of mass energy, the situation is not very heartening as only $2.1\,\sigma$ signal significance can be reached with 1000 \fbi luminosity.
-However, like the previous cases, the scenarios become better at 30 TeV and 100 TeV, where significances of $11.3\,\sigma$ and $22.3\,\sigma$ can be obtained with luminosities of 1000 \fbi and 100 \fbi, respectively.
+Demand of lesser jets, veto on $b-$jets, and high $\ptmiss$ cut means $VV$ is the dominant background here, over the subdominant $t\bar{t}$.
+On the contrary, the signal gets a huge contribution from the mode $c-g\to S_3^{2/3}\nu$ as the $c-$jet mimics the light jet.
+A tiny contribution from $c-g\to S_3^{1/3}\mu$ arises here as well.
+The simulation is performed with the centre-of-mass energies of 14\,TeV, 30\,TeV and 100\,TeV at an integrated luminosity of 1000 fb$^{-1}$ for the first two and 100 fb$^{-1}$ for 100 TeV.
+At the 14 TeV LHC, BP1 gives us a fairly strong $3.89\sigma$ significance, which means $5\sigma$ can be reached with $\sim1650$ \fbi of luminosity.
+BP2 signal remains very weak with $\sim1\sigma$ significance.
+The situation becomes hopeful when we move to the 30 TeV LHC, where $19.80\sigma$ and $7.70\sigma$ significances are predicted at 1000 \fbi luminosity, for BP1 and BP2, respectively.
+These strengths are further enhanced at 100 TeV, with significances of $32.39\sigma$ and $16.22\sigma$ for BP1 and BP2, respectively with 100 \fbi luminosity.
+The required $5\sigma$ significance here is predicted to be obtained with much earlier data.

+If the leptoquark $S_3^{1/3}$ is produced in $c-$gluon fusion associated with a muon and eventually decays to a $s-$quark and a neutrino, the finalstate $ 1-\rm{jet} +1\mu +\ptmiss$ appears as quoted in \autoref{eq:s13_prod_cg2}.
+The complete requirements and cuts for this finalstate are given below: